pahihu/vfc/README.md

 is enough.

-G.Haydon: "Level0 Forth", contains 37 words (C.H.Moore)
+G.Haydon: "Level 0 Forth", contains 37 words (C.H.Moore)

     + - * */ /MOD ABS NEGATE MIN MAX
     AND OR XOR NOT